EyasuTeshome/shifttracker/interviewing/how-to-be-more-coachable.md

 > Question: "Have you ever tried doing this differently?
 Like in manner XYZ?"

 > Answer: _"I haven't tried it in manner XYZ, but it's an interesting approach.
-Could you tell me more?"_
+Let me try it right now..."_

 This is a good example of being coachable because the person is showing **genuine interest** and a **willingness to learn**.
 This indicates that the person is curious and engaged.